leanprover/lean-client-js/lean-client-js-browser/README.md

 To build the demo file, you may run `npm run demo` from the parent `lean-client-js` directory.
 The demo file can be written to `dist/demo.html`, by following the instructions below.

-This package can also be built as a standalone UMD module.
-Run `../node_modules/.bin/webpack` from this directory.
-A test file `dist/lib_test.html` will be built.
+Run `../node_modules/.bin/webpack` from this directory will build and output the test file `dist/lib_test.html` as well as a UMD module `dist/leanBrowser.js` for use in webpages.

 Once the files are built, you can check them out by starting a local web server and navigating to `/index.html` or `/lib_test.html`.